d1ablo9007/friendflix/README.md

 - Open `constants.js`
 - Scroll down to `WS_URL` (this represents your websocket server URL)
 - Change IP to yours
+- Rebuild the extension with `npm run build`

 ## How to add extension to chrome